Naitik168/rocket-launch-simulator/README.md

 ## Technology
 * Programming Language  - **Rust**

+## How To Run
+* Go to the root directory of the folder in terminal.
+For example "C:\some_folder\rocket_launch_simulator".
+* After that type "cargo run" in terminal.

 ## User Input
 1. "start_checks" :  to initiate system checks.
 2. "launch" : to begin the mission after checks are complete.